openshift-online/ocm-support-cli/README.md

 ##### Creating subscription labels

-Use the `subscriptionLabel` subcommand to assign a label to a subscription, passing a key and a value.
+Use the `subscriptionlabel` subcommand to assign a label to a subscription, passing a key and a value.

-The following flags are available for `create subscriptionLabel`:
+The following flags are available for `create subscriptionlabel`:

 ```
 --external                   If true, sets the internal flag for labels as false.